swmannepalli/MicrosoftFabric_HOL/fabric/Task4-Setting-up-the-Warehouse.md

 >**Note:** We are going to create 2 more scripts following the above steps for querying the Warehouse data.

 46. **Repeat** above steps for the other two scripts in the repository.
-Get the scripts [HERE](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/tree/microsoftfabric/fabric/artifacts/warehousescripts)
+Get the scripts [HERE](artifacts/warehousescripts)

 >**Note:** If there are no replacements necessary in the scripts, you can skip the steps in between.
+>Repeat steps to rename the rest of the scripts and move them to Shared Queries.

 Execute each script to view results.